 While the recommendations included in this document are intended to provide an overview of best practices for clinical care, the recommendations exist in the context of significant legal ambiguities that undermine their implementation.
-In order to support Washington's behavioral health professionals in caring for patients with elevated risk for violence and protecting third parties, the workgroup recommends that the legislature address Volk's discrepancies with current law (RCWs 71.05.120, 70.02.050, and 70.02.230), and take action to create one uniform standard on the duties of mental health professionals to protect third parties from violent acts of patients to supersede Volk and apply regardless of treatment settings (e.g., including inpatient, outpatient, voluntary and involuntary) and to:
+In order to support Washington's behavioral health professionals in caring for patients with elevated risk for violence and protecting third parties, the workgroup recommends that the legislature address Volk's discrepancies with statutory law (RCWs 71.05.120, 70.02.050, and 70.02.230), and take action to create one uniform standard on the duty to protect third parties from violent acts of patients to supersede Volk.